Healthy Homes Assessment Anderson Park

 Insulation Anderson Park

-Insulation for underfloor and ceilings is required for all rent homes from 1 July 2019.
-Property managers and landlords should ensure that the insulation is in line with the new standard.
-In some instances, an existing insulation on the ceiling or in the sub floor space might require to be topped up or replaced.
+The insulation of the ceiling and underfloor is a requirement on all rental homes since July 1, 2019.
+Property managers and landlords are required to ensure the insulation meets current quality.
+In certain situations, the an existing insulation on the ceiling or in the subfloor space might require to be filled with or replaced.

-The "R" stands for thermal resistance and is a gauge of how well the insulation withstands heat flow.
-The higher the R-value, the more effective the insulation.
+The "R" refers to thermal resistance and it is a measurement of how well the insulation resists heat flow.
+The higher the R-value, the better the insulation.

 • Zone 1 - Auckland & Northland Ceiling R 2.9, underfloor R 1.3